-1.3 Updates from D3.4
+1.3 Updates from D3.5

-Please note that this document keeps some content that has been already included in D3.4 [2] and has not changed since then.
+It should be noted that this document keeps some content that was included in D3.5 [4] and has not changed since then.
 Such material is kept in this deliverable to make it self-contained and easier to follow.
-For simpler tracking of progress and updates with regards to the previous deliverable version (D3.4), Table 1 shows a brief overview of the changes and additions to each of the document sections.
+For simpler tracking of progress and updates with regards to the previous deliverable version (D3.5), Table 1 shows a brief overview of the changes and additions to each of the document sections.